 Access to Children and Parenting Agreements

 Children who are supported and encouraged to maintain a relationship with parents, grandparents and other relatives, can adapt to the changing situation with greater ease.
-Obviously, reaching an amicable agreement for access to children is not always possible, and in some situations a parent may need to apply to the Family Court or the Federal Circuit Court for Orders outlining parental responsibility and visitations.
+Obviously, reaching an amicable agreement for access to children is not always possible, and in some situations, a parent may need to apply to the Federal Circuit and Family Court of Australia (FCFCA) for Orders outlining parental responsibility and visitations.

 Parenting Plan verses Consent Order

-Parenting plans are written agreements which are signed by both parents, and set out the agreed arrangements for access to the children.
-This kind of agreement not only outlines each parent’s responsibilities and rights, but can also include details of child support payments.
-A parenting agreement is not a legally enforceable agreement, and is not to be confused with a Parenting Order made by the Court where agreement cannot be reached.
+Parenting plans are written agreements that are signed by both parents, and set out the agreed arrangements for access to the children.
+This kind of agreement not only outlines each parent’s responsibilities and rights but can also include details of child support payments.
+A parenting agreement is not a legally enforceable agreement and is not to be confused with a Parenting Order made by the court where agreement cannot be reached.

 The requirements of a Parenting Order and who may apply are outlined in sections 64B and 65C of the Family Law Act 1975.